33 Best Cold Email Tools for Agencies & Brands in 2026 (Full Comparison Guide)

 Cons: Per-seat costs scale; governance weaker for agencies; manual DNS work.

-Deliverability controls: Rotation + caps; verify warmup policy changes and domain pool support.
+Deliverability controls: Rotation + caps; built-in warmup (Lemwarm); verify domain pool support.

 4) Woodpecker

-Key Features: A/B testing, integrations, deliverability tools, personalization.
+• Key Features: A/B testing, integrations, deliverability tools, personalization, real-time verification.

 Cons: Per-inbox pricing adds up for multi-client setups.